1968 World Series: Game 4

 Tiger manager Mayo Smith, needing another left-handed bat in the lineup, made a major change by inserting veteran Eddie Mathews at third base.
 Mathews, recovering from a spinal operation that nearly ended his career, had one hit in the last game of his major league career.
 After a 35-minute rain delay, hard-hitting Hall-of-Famer Hank Greenberg threw out the first pitch.

 McLain had trouble warming up amidst the rainfall, and was throwing with less velocity from the outset.
 A 31-game winner during the regular season, he struggled for the second time in this World Series, as this one-sided pitching match-up with Bob Gibson showed.
 Lou Brock led the game off with a home run, and Mike Shannon added an RBI single later in the first inning.
 Two more Cardinals runs were knocked in during the third inning on Tim McCarver's triple and Mike Shannon's double.
 McLain's troubles continued, and after a walk to Julián Javier, the umpires stopped the game due to rain with two out in the third inning.
 McLain did not return when play resumed after a one-hour and 15-minute rain delay.
 Bob Gibson did return after the delay, and helped his own cause by hitting a home run off Joe Sparma in the fourth inning.
-Next, Lou Brock knocked a triple and scored on a ground-out by Roger Maris.
+Next, Brock knocked a triple and scored on a ground-out by Roger Maris.

 The Cardinals' final runs came in the eighth inning when Gibson walked with the bases loaded, forcing in one run, and then Lou Brock drove in three more runs with a double.
 Brock was just a single short of hitting for the cycle in this game.

 The Tigers' only run came in the fourth inning when Jim Northrup hit a home run.
 Other than that, Gibson was a nearly perfect pitcher, tossing his second complete game in this World Series while striking out ten batters.
 The Cards now had a commanding 3–1 series lead.